yeyanwang/leaflet-challenge/README.md

 ## Features
 **The Map**

   The map is set to centered at GeoCoordinate [37.6000, -95.6650] (the United States), with a zoom level of 4.5.
-The map is zoomable with each marker on the map indicates an incident of earthquake.
+Each marker on the map indicates an incident of earthquake.
+The map is zoomable.
+You can also move the map by click and drag.
   <img width="959" alt="image" src="https://user-images.githubusercontent.com/120543690/229026806-59a5c463-8957-407b-812c-732f55437c0b.png">

 **Markers**